xrettle/WFGY/TensionUniverse/BlackHole/Q009_odd_perfect_numbers.md

 * Q006 (BH_MATH_GOLDBACH_L3_006 · Goldbach type problems)
   Reason: both problems sit in the space of “combinatorially plausible, globally unproven” structures where known constraints and current data are in tension but do not yet resolve the question.

-### 2.4 Cross-domain edges
+### 2.4 Cross domain edges

-Cross-domain edges connect Q009 to problems in other domains that can reuse its components.
+Cross domain edges connect Q009 to problems in other domains that can reuse its components.

 * Q059 (BH_CS_INFO_THERMODYN_L3_059 · information thermodynamics)
   Reason: can reuse the idea of `ConstraintSaturationWorld_OPN` to model how extreme configurations in discrete state spaces may or may not be realized in physical or informational systems.

 * Q123 (BH_AI_INTERP_L3_123 · AI interpretability via discrete structures)
-  Reason: reuses `DivisorProfileDescriptor` as an analogy for describing structured discrete features inside AI models (for example, factorization-like patterns in neuron activations).
+  Reason: reuses `DivisorProfileDescriptor` as an analogy for describing structured discrete features inside AI models (for example, factorization like patterns in neuron activations).

 ---